Domain Names are human-readable words (e.g., amazon.com) that direct a web browser to specific files on a specific server.

 The quickest way to see how much a domain name costs is to simply search for it.
 Most of my readers use Namecheap (for their low annual renewal prices and user experience), so I’ve embedded their search tool below.

-But you can also use the search tool at domain registrars like GoDaddy (cheap upfront compared to Namecheap) or Hover (focus on support) or even direct at hosting companies who usually offer a free domain (like Bluehost or InMotion).
+But you can also use the search tool at domain registrars like GoDaddy (cheap upfront compared to Namecheap) or Hover (focus on support) or even direct at hosting companies who usually offer a free domain (like Bluehost or InMotion Hosting).

 Now, the big wild card with domain costs is your registrar’s business model and markup.
-I’ve written many reviews of different registrars.
-There is no “best” registrar.
-But there is one (or several) that match your goals.
+I’ve written many reviews of different domain registrars.

 Every domain registrar is out to make a profit.
 But they aim to make a profit in different ways.
 Your job as a consumer is to find one that matches your goals, and remember that if something is too good to be true, then it’s not true.
 If you get a super cheap domain upfront, then you will pay for it over time.
 If a company overpromises the world for an expensive domain…you’re probably going to just get an expensive domain.